 The old records and artifacts as studied by the archaeologists and historians, award the establishment of the lake to Nahar Rao.
 He was a Rajput ruler and was suffering from Leukoderma, a skin disease.
 He had once dipped his hand into the lake waters and amazingly his hands got cured.
 Astonished and delighted with its magical power, he created an artificial lake for the benefit of the human world.
 Since then, the lake has undergone several renovations enhancing its beauty and being surrounded by temples and ghats.

 The Unique Characteristics of the Pushkar Lake

-Hindus visit the lake especially during the Kartik Poornima, a full moon day between the months October and November.
-An auspicious dip in the lake waters relieves them of all the sins, purifies their soul and cure them of all skin ailments.
+Hindus visit the lake especially during the Kartik Poornima, a full moon day between the months of October and November.
+An auspicious dip in the lake waters relieves them of all the sins, purifies their soul, and cures them of all skin ailments.
 As per the records, Pushkar Lake is listed among the ten sacred Hindu religious pilgrimage sites in the world and among the five in India.

 The Pushkar Fair